ABOUT ME

 The key is consistency and indifference.
 Many pets grow to hate grooming, which creates a cycle: more time between grooms > because we’re dreading it > leading to more fear from the animal because they’re probably more matted and it hurts more the longer you leave it.

 If you’re more frequent and consistent, each grooming session will only need to be short.
 The more consistent you are, the more indifferent they become to it.
 They might not love it (some do!).
-Hopefully at the very least won’t hate it (i.e. indifference).
+Hopefully at the very least, they won’t hate it (i.e. indifference).
 It’s also a form of bonding and enrichment.

 If the cat does end up growing resistant...
 There’s a technique called “cooperative care”.
 It involves gradually reversing a fear with counter-conditioning and allows the animal to participate willingly.
 It’s used with dogs, cats, wildlife and zoo animals.
 You’ll find loads on information with a simple internet search.
-It’s used for pretty much anything: brushing hair, teeth, nail clipping, giving medication, checking ears, eyes, mouth, handling for vet examinations etc.
+It’s used for pretty much anything: brushing hair, teeth, nail clipping, giving medication, checking ears, eyes, mouth, handling for vet examinations etc. The main idea is that you pair a high-value food reward, with the thing that they're fearing.
+Over time (this can take months) the fear is gradually decreased, and replaced with a positive experience (largely due to the food reward).
+It MUST be done GRADUALLY.

 The biggest trap people fall into is trying to rush it.
 Go slow and gradually, and the techniques will reward you.